 Teller: Good How can I help you?
-Customer:

-I would like t o deposit some money in my account.
-Teller:

-Would you li ke to deposit cash or cheque?
+Customer: I would like to deposit some money in my account.
+Teller: Would you like Would you like to deposit cash or cheque?
 Customer: I would like to deposit cash.
 Teller: Certainly, sir/ma'am.
 Fill up this form.
 Write the account information and the details of the currency notes and give it along with the cash.
 Customer: Here is the completed form and the money.
 Teller: Thank you, sir/ma'am.
 Teller: I have updated your account.
-Have a good

-Customer: for your help.
+Have a good Customer: for your help.
 Teller: Have a good day.